FyDininno/ObsidianOnline/content/Notes/Mathematics/Tensors.md

 The Tensor Product: https://www.math3ma.com/blog/the-tensor-product-demystified The Category Theory of Tensors: https://www.jeremykun.com/2014/01/17/how-to-conquer-tensorphobia/

 In the spirit of multilinear product combinations of basis vectors, tensors can be thought of as nested lists.
 Matrices are rank 2 tensors because they are a list of lists.
-Rank three tensors can be thought of as a list of l
+Rank three tensors can be thought of as a list of lists.